Pablo Ziegler

+In 2012, he performed with Lara St. John, Andrew Roitstein, Claudio Ragazzi and Hector Del Cuerto to celebrate the 25th Anniversary of Astor Piazzolla’s 1987 Concert on the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

+He orchestrates and collaborates with orchestras as a soloist that include BBC Proms, Orchestre National de Lyon, Orpheus Chamber Orchestra, Metropole Orkest, Sydney Symphony Orchestra, Presidential Symphony Orchestra, Seoul Philharmonic Orchestra, Slovenian Philharmonic Orchestra and the Wellington Chamber Orchestra, with whom he performed in New Zealand in June 2014.

 Awards

 Ziegler's 2017 album, Jazz Tango won the 2018 Grammy Award for Best Latin Jazz Album.

 Ziegler’s 2013 recording, the Latin Grammy-nominated Amsterdam Meets New Tango (Zoho Music 2013), saw his quartet paired with the Netherlands’ Metropole Orkest, playing his most famous works arranged for jazz orchestra.
-His work as music director, arranger and pianist for bass-baritone opera star Erwin Schrott earned an Echo Klassik Award in 2011 for the album Rojotango.
-Ziegler’s 2003 release, Bajo Cero, won the Latin Grammy Award for Best Tango Album, and in 2008, his album Buenos Aires Report made the final list of nominees for the same honor.
-Other major recordings include 1998’s Tango Romance with the Orpheus Chamber Orchestra and 1996’s Los Tengueros with Emanual Ax.
+His work as music director, arranger and pianist for bass-baritone opera star Erwin Schrott received an Echo Klassik Award in 2011 for the album Rojotango.
+Ziegler’s 2003 release, Bajo Cero, won the Latin Grammy Award for Best Tango Album, and in 2008, his album Buenos Aires Report made the final list of nominees for the same award.
+Other major recordings include 1998’s Tango Romance with the Orpheus Chamber Orchestra and 1996’s Los Tangueros with Emanual Ax.

 Pablo Ziegler is Steinway Artist and Honorary Citizen of New Orleans.